cloudevents/spec/primer.md

 ## Abstract

 This non-normative document provides an overview of the CloudEvents specification.
-It is meant to compliment the CloudEvent specification to provide additional background and insight into the history and design decisions made during the development of the specification.
+It is meant to complement the CloudEvent specification to provide additional background and insight into the history and design decisions made during the development of the specification.
 This allows the specification itself to focus on the normative technical details.